daniel-chris-lucas/learning/JavaScript/learnrx/README.md

 ### 06. Use forEach() to collect only those videos with a rating of 5.0

 Use forEach() to loop through the videos in the newReleases array and, if a video has a rating of 5.0, add it to the videos array.

+### 07. Implement filter()

+To make filtering easier, let's add a filter() function to the Array type.
+The filter() function accepts a predicate.
+A predicate is a function that accepts an item in the array, and returns a boolean indicating whether the item should be retained in the new array.